muratk3n/thirdwave/en/README.md

 ---

+Politico: "Democrats back growing calls for Congress to probe lab leak theory...
+The ongoing discussions on Capitol Hill represent a remarkable bipartisan agreement that Congress should investigate the origins of a virus that has killed 3.5 million people worldwide"

+---

 Industrial Age society, the Second Wave began in Western Europe with the Industrial Revolution, and subsequently spread across the world.
 Key aspects of Second Wave society are the nuclear family, a